 The appellant was not satisfied, thus the basis of this appeal.
-For reasons to be known shortly, the grounds of appeal will neither be discussed nor reproduced in this appeal.
+For reasons to be known shortly, the grounds of appeal not be reproduced in this appeal.

-During the hearing of the appeal, the appellant was unrepresented whereas for the respondent/Republic, Ms. Monica Hokororo Senior State Attorney took an active role.
+During the hearing of the appeal, the appellant was unrepresented whereas Ms. Beatrice Mgumba learned State Attorney who supported the appeal, represented the Respondent - Republic.

-On his part, the appellant had nothing to submit but just prayed that his grounds of appeal dully lodged, be adopted by the Court to form his submission.
-He therefore invited the Republic to respond first and if need be will make his rejoinder submission.
+On his part, the appellant had nothing to submit but just prayed that his grounds of appeal dully lodged, be adopted by the Court to form part of his submission.
+He therefore invited the Republic to respond first and if need be, will make his rejoinder submission.